-All parents will be notified within 24 hours when any infectious disease, such as chicken pox, salmonella, etc., has occurred.
+All parents will be notified within 24 hours when any confirmed infectious disease, such as chicken pox, salmonella, flu, strep, pink-eye, etc.has been reported.
+Our practice is to email the parents and mention which classroom(s) the infectious child is in without mentioning the child's name.